Pale Rider

 Pale Rider is a 1985 American Western film produced and directed by Clint Eastwood, who also stars in the lead role.
-The title is a reference to the Four Horsemen of the Apocalypse, as the pale horse's ghost rider (Eastwood) represents Death.
-The film, which took in over $41 million at the box office, became the highest-grossing Western of the 1980s, and was Eastwood's only Western of the 1980s.
+The title is a reference to Death as one of the Four Horsemen of the Apocalypse, described in the Book of Revelation (also spoken in the film's dialogue) as riding a pale horse; in the film, Eastwood rides a pale horse.
+The film took in over $41 million at the box office.
+It is Eastwood's only Western of the 1980s.

 Plot

-In the Old West, outside LaHood, California in Carbon Canyon, mining baron Coy LaHood is waging a war of intimidation against independent prospectors and their families – including Hull Barret, who is courting Sarah Wheeler.
-Sarah's teenage daughter, Megan – desperate for deliverance from LaHood after a gang of his men attack the mining camp and kill her dog – prays for a miracle.
-Shortly afterward, a man atop a pale horse rides into Carbon Canyon.
-When Hull heads to town to pick up supplies, four of Lahood's men harass and assault him before the stranger intervenes and effortlessly fights them off with an axe handle.
-Hull thankfully invites his rescuer to dinner and, while the stranger is washing, notices what appears to be six bullet wounds in his back.
-When the stranger arrives at the dining table, he is wearing a clerical collar and is thereafter referred to as "Preacher".
-Coy LaHood's son, Joshua, attempts to scare off the Preacher with a gigantic workman named Club.
-Preacher, however, disables Club with a sledgehammer blow to the groin.
+In the Old West, outside LaHood, California, in Carbon Canyon, mining baron Coy LaHood is waging a war of intimidation against independent prospectors and their families — including Hull Barret, who is courting Sarah Wheeler.
+Sarah's teenage daughter, Megan — desperate for deliverance from LaHood after a gang of his men attack the mining camp and kill her dog – prays for a miracle.

+Shortly afterward, a man rides a pale horse into Carbon Canyon.
+When Hull heads to town to pick up supplies, four of LaHood's men harass and assault him, but the stranger intervenes and effortlessly fights them off with an axe handle.
+Thankful, Hull invites his rescuer to dinner and, while the stranger is washing, notices what appear to be six bullet wounds in his back.
+When the stranger arrives at the dining table, he is wearing a clerical collar and is thereafter referred to as Preacher.
+Coy LaHood's son, Joshua, attempts to scare off Preacher with a gigantic workman, Club.
+Preacher quickly disables Club.

-Coy returns from Sacramento, learns of the Preacher's arrival, and unsuccessfully attempts to bribe and then threaten him.
-At Preacher's suggestion, LaHood then offers the miners $1,000 per claim provided they evacuate within 24 hours.
-LaHood says he plans to hire the services of a corrupt marshal named Stockburn to clear them out if they refuse.
-The miners ultimately reject LaHood's offer, despite Preacher warning them about Stockburn.
+When Coy returns from Sacramento, he learns of Preacher's arrival and unsuccessfully attempts to bribe and then threaten him.
+At Preacher's suggestion, LaHood then offers the prospectors $1,000 per claim provided they evacuate within 24 hours.
+LaHood says he plans to hire the services of Stockburn, a corrupt marshal, to clear them out if they refuse.
+The prospectors ultimately reject LaHood's offer, despite Preacher warning them about Stockburn.
 Megan expresses her love for Preacher, but he gently rebuffs her.
 Megan angrily assumes Preacher is really in love with Sarah.

-Preacher leaves Carbon Canyon for another town where he stops at a Wells Fargo bank.
-At the bank, he retrieves two pistols from a security box and removes his clerical collar.
+Preacher visits another town, entering a Wells Fargo bank.
+He retrieves two pistols from a security box and removes his clerical collar.
 LaHood's men dam the creek, which forces the miners to prospect a dry bed.
 Megan rides into LaHood's camp, where Joshua shows her the blasting operation before he attempts to rape her.
 Preacher arrives on horseback, disarms Joshua and shoots him through the hand.